Programs & Majors

 Online Degrees and Certificates

-Inver Hills Community College is fully accredited by the Higher Education Commission as an online provider of the Associate in Arts (A.A.) degree.
-Additional online degrees and certificates are offered completely online.
+Inver Hills Community College is fully accredited by the Higher Learning Commission as an online provider of degrees and certificates.

 Child Care Teacher (Human Services)

 Human Resource Management (Business)